-Blueprint reading introduces reading and interpreting blueprints with a focus on common elements. the alphabet of lines. and the differences between types of drawings.
-Dimension definitions. geometric symbols and datums are also covered.
+Blueprint reading introduces reading and interpreting blueprints with a focus on common elements, the alphabet of lines, and the differences between types of drawings.
+Dimension definitions, geometric symbols, and datums are also covered in this course.

-EIE-122 (2.0 CREDITS) - INTRODUCTION TO AC/DC ELECTRICITY

-This course covers the fundamentals of AC/DC electricity and provides hands-on electrical measurement, circuit building and circuit analysis practice.
+EIE-122 (2.0 CREDITS) - INTRODUCTION TO AC/DC ELECTRICITY This course covers the fundamentals of AC/DC electricity and provides hands-on electrical measurement, circuit building and circuit analysis practice.
 The theory and application of inductance, capacitance, electromagnetism and transformers are all also covered in depth.